cybercongress/cybercongress/site/content/post/game-of-links.md

 The *r* is a reward for validator at block *n*, the <img src="6b7ea75590426a183657d8b608970b83.svg?invert_in_darkmode&sanitize=true" align=middle width=62.17247684999999pt height=22.831056599999986pt/> is the latest block of the Game, and *V* is the number of validators on block *n*.

-We need to divide the allocated supply by the sum of the blocks during the period of the Game and by the sum of the precommits of the current block.
+We need to divide the allocated supply by the sum of the blocks during the period of the Game and by the sum of the pre-commits of the current block.

 For example, if you have an active validator from the start of the Game of Links till its end.
 Haven’t missed any block.
 All the other validators achieve the same result.
-And 600,000 ATOMs have been donated on the Auction, you will get:
+And 600,000 ATOMs have been donated on the auction, you will get:
 <p align="center"><img src="3890053eddd15d16f338211cae3e9abe.svg?invert_in_darkmode&sanitize=true" align=middle width=212.4336093pt height=33.62942055pt/></p>

 in the Genesis file of `cyber` network.

 ## Amount of delegated to each validator

 Earn your validators reputation with efficient infrastructure and constant lifetime.
 Validators can earn a reputation based on their lifetime rate and infrastructure.
 This works as a promotion of their services to the early community.
-We'll allocate up to 5 TCYB, proportionally to the staked tokens on validators at the last block of the Game.
+We'll allocate up to 5 TCYB, proportionally to the staked tokens on validators on the last block of the Game.
 If 600,000 ATOMs have been donated, every validator will get:

 <p align="center"><img src="ac99c54d5d13c7cc61514088045eca48.svg?invert_in_darkmode&sanitize=true" align=middle width=310.95714705pt height=36.2778141pt/></p>

 ## Full validator set
-If the set of validators will increase over or is equal to 100, and this number of validators can last for 10000 blocks, we will allocate an additional 2 TCYB to validators who take part in genesis.
-If the number of validators will increase to or over 146, under the same conditions we will allocate an additional 3 TCYB.
-All rewards in that discipline will be distributed to validators per capita.
+If the set of validators will increase to or is equal or over 100, and this number of validators can last for 10,000 blocks, we will allocate an additional 2 TCYB to validators who took part in this discipline and were active in the 10,000 blocks period.
+If the number of validators will increase to or is over 146, under the same conditions we will allocate an additional 3 TCYB.
+The rewards in that discipline will be distributed to validators proportionally to their pre-commits from the CURRENT network start, up until the discipline is complete.

 ## Community pool

 2 TCYB are allocated to the community pool within the `cyber` network.
-During euler-5 we expect some experiments with governance from the community.
+During the euler testnets, we expect some experiments with governance from the community.
 All of the governance decisions of the community pool spend during the testnet, will be migrated to the mainnet.
-There can be multiple examples for claiming rewards in this discipline.
-Those can be: development of features, explorers, improvments to the ranking algorithm.
-Other things can be marketing tasks - like posting, user involvment, guides and so on.
+There can be multiple examples of claiming rewards in this discipline.
+Those can be: development of features, explorers, improvements to the ranking algorithm.
+Other things can be evangelism or marketing tasks, like posting, user involvement, guides and so on.
 Finally, this can be - community building, like: meetups, online meetings, dev meetings, conferences, etc.

 ## `euler-4` rewards
 A thank you to our early validators for helping to test and secure the `euler-4` testnet.
 They have kept their nodes running for a year for a Great future.